TurtleP/TurtleP.github.io-old2/_posts/2021-03-23-run-away-part-2.md

 ## Next Up

 Come Tuesday, I think that I'll go over the progress of my novel and talk about LÖVE Potion a bit.
 I really want to talk about the latter in detail, but I dunno where to start.
-Maybe I'll do a Q&A on the Discord kind of thing ti get started.
+Maybe I'll do a Q&A on the Discord to get started.

 Until next time,